 Short term use of medications in the lowest effective dose (e.g. antipsychotics or benzodiazepines) may have a role in delirium management if the patient has perceptual disturbances (e.g. hallucinations, illusions), or if the patient is severely agitated and is a potential risk to themselves or others.
 Medications for delirium symptom management should be initially started on a PRN (as needed) basis.
 Regular (or scheduled) dosing may be required for persistent distressing delirium symptoms and given for the shortest period of time possible.

+The reader should note that no medication is currently licenced for use (worldwide) in the management of delirium.
+Availability of formulations and doses may vary according to individual countries.

+While every effort has been made to ensure the accuracy of this text and medication doses, please also consult a pharmacist and/or pharmacy references and the manufacturer’s Summary of Product Characteristics when prescribing these medications.